Zhandos555/rsschool-cv/cv.md

 ```

 ### Work experience:<br>
 #### Ecommerce-clothing-app.
 [This is the github link to this project](https://hexlet.io).
 I made simple ecommerce app using React, Sass, Redux.
-This the course from Udemy ZTM.
+This is the course from Udemy ZTM.

 ### Education:<br>
 * KIMEP - Bussiness Administration 2013